 I caught up with Hickenlooper after his #CNNTownHall.
 He stood by this comment, saying his point was “too often media discounts the chance of a woman winning.”

 "That is what I am talking about.
 People can take it out of context," he said. https://t.co/PznEX0ioAa

 Gender has become a major part of Democratic identity politics following Hillary Clinton’s loss to Republican President Donald Trump in the 2016 elections.
 Six female Democrats have already joined the race for the presidency, and a record number of women ran for and were elected to Congress in the last midterm elections.

 Other male candidates – including Sen. Bernie Sanders, a Vermont independent, and Beto O’Rourke, a former Texas congressman and failed Senate candidate – have strongly suggested they would name female running mates while stopping short of making an outright commitment.
 Both men have faced charges of white male privilege and even sexism.

-Meanwhile, Sen. Corey Booker of New Jersey declared his unequivocal intent to put a woman on his ticket during an appearance Wednesday on ‘The Ellen DeGeneres Show.”
+Meanwhile, Sen. Cory Booker of New Jersey declared his unequivocal intent to put a woman on his ticket during an appearance Wednesday on ‘The Ellen DeGeneres Show.”

 “We should be a ticket that reflects the diversity of this country — gender diversity, race diversity,” he said.
 “And if I am elected as the nominee, I’m going to make sure there is gender diversity on the ticket.”